strontic/strontic.github.io/xcyclopedia/library/w3wp.exe-18F2A1DF70B5FA7F547D391D73B1DDB5.md

 ## Possible Misuse

 *The following table contains possible examples of `w3wp.exe` being misused.
-While `w3wp.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `w3wp.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --